anodyne/docs/before-getting-started.md

 - PHP 8.0 or higher
 - MySQL 8.0 or higher

-:::question What if my host doesn't have PHP 7?
+:::question What if my host doesn't offer PHP 8?
-While PHP 7 has been available for several years now, Nova 2 is built on a legacy framework that was created long before PHP 7.
-That means that while Nova 2 will work on PHP 7, there are potentially many errors that could pop up that you would have to work through.
-Depending on your level of comfort with these kinds of things, it may be better to select a web host that allows you to use PHP 5.6 for your game's site.
+We've chosen PHP 8.0 as a requirement to ensure that Nova is built on the latest versions of software for the longest level of support.
+If your web host doesn't offer PHP 8, you will need to stick with Nova 2 until they offer PHP 8 as an option.
 :::

 ## Custom domain name